All Episodes

 What gives government the right to come back and steal your money at that level when you already paid taxes?

-So that's two more bites at the Apple.
+So that's two more bites at the apple.

 The first one with a wealth tax, the next one with a death tax.

-Providing goods and services that people want, need, and desire.
+What are corporations in the business of doing, providing goods and services that people want, need, and desire?

-They're gonna do one or two things.
+They're going to do one of two things.

 At the end of the day, it all falls on us anyway.